In the past five years, 15,000 pregnancy discrimination claims have been filed in the U.S.

 As a Benefits pro, you have the power to help these parents-to-be and their unborn children, by not only educating executives, supervisors and managers on pregnancy discrimination, but by following these five evidence-based practices, as reported by Harvard Business Review.

-This benefit has been gaining moment for years now, and it seems to have taken an especially strong foothold since the pandemic started.
+This benefit has been gaining momentum for years now, and it seems to have taken an especially strong foothold since the pandemic started.
 One reason for this is the Great Resignation.
 Employers are amping up their benefit offerings to retain and attract employees.
 Offering parental leave programs that go above and beyond the basic six weeks of paid or unpaid leave is now becoming the norm.
 People want paid leave.
 They want three or more months of it, and they want their spouse to be able to be home to help.
 Plus, significant others in the workplace want time to bond with their children, too.

 And while these studies talk about pregnancy in the workplace, companies are now offering parental paid leave for adoptions and fostering, too.